bradpenney/learn_enterprise_linux/content/everydayadmin/lvmBasics.md

 ![Verify Mounted LVM Doesn't Create Mount Errors]({{< siteurl >}}/images/verifyLVM.png)

-Ensure that the mount point is acessible for creating files:
+Ensure that the mount point is accessible for creating files:

 ![Create a File on /lvmDemo]({{< siteurl >}}/images/touchLVMDemo.png)